cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

 subtitle: It doesn't understand wine either
 tags: ai
 description: |
   In this post, I argue that AI is not exactly creative as we are.
 Humans come up with unexpected ideas and behaviors, this is what makes life interesting.
 Humans have an special way to connect with each other, and AI can't replicate that.
-AI can't drink wine, but I do (sometimes).
 keywords:
   - artificial intelligence
   - creativity